statbiophys/bnabs_prob/README.md

 ### The `bnabs` section

-This section includes bNAb heavy- and light-chain sequences together with some key features (e.g. their neutralization potency), which were received from the [CATNAP](http://hiv.lanl.gov/catnap) database.
+This section includes the `bnabs_neutr.csv` file, listing the 70 bNAbs analyzed, together with info about their binding site and their neutralization potency.
+These (and way more) info can be retrieved from the [CATNAP](http://hiv.lanl.gov/catnap) database.

+In order to run this part of the analysis pipeline, one should retrieve the publicly available nucleotide sequences for the 70 bnabs (e.g. again from the CATNAP database linked above) and sort heavy, kappa and lambda chain sequences into three different `.fasta` files, respectively named as `bnabs_seqs_HC.fasta`, `bnabs_seqs_KC.fasta`, and `bnabs_seqs_LC.fasta`.

 Though already annotated, they can be re-annotated through the command: